 However, let’s talk AI..let’s talk relative data intelligance and what it takes for a cloud/private server to take a tonne of data on a near constant basis and produce a result/reaction?
 THAT is where the Mustang 200 Accelorator card lives!
 This is a card designed to keep your business at the top in this AI and Smart data age.

 Will this work with QNAP NAS or just PC/Modified tower servers?

 Because it is still in it’s design stages (software design and compatibility – the hardware is pretty much nailed down!), they were mto able to 100% confirm that this wil be supported on existing NAS devices like the TS-1277 or TVS-1282.
 It is designed to be supported by Linux and Windows based ervers (which is what mostthinking machines are based on) and they gave a positive indication of QNAP NAS support if/when this device is released, but would not fully commit beyond “probably, yes” or “almsot certainly”.

 How much will the QNAP & IEI Mustang 200 Card Cost?

 How long is a piece of string?
 A Really, Really long piece of string, made of some of the most powerful thread available in the world right now?
-This is almost certainly going to be a request item that is only available on order directly through a reseller (like SPAN.COM and handled with IEI).
+This is almost certainly going to be a request item that is only available on order directly through a reseller ( handled with IEI).
 It is jsut too niche and narrowly defined for them to mass produce as they do with their NAS devices.

 Will you be able to buy the Mustang 200 outside of Taiwan, or will it be a specialist item like many IEI devices?